 Living It Out Today

-How can this verse help us understand Jesus' role in our lives?
+How can we apply this verse to our daily lives?